10 The soil site

 • how the location was chosen

-These are discussed in turn below.
+These data are discussed in turn below.

 • descriptions belonging to a transect or plot